Top 10 Arc Flash Mistakes

 8. FORGETTING ABOUT SHOCK HAZARDS

-Today arc-flash hazards and Arc Flash Rated clothing are getting much attention, however fatality statistics still show that more workers die from electrocutions than from arc-flash.
-It may be that more people go to the hospital with arc-flash injuries than shock injuries, but shock is still the greater threat.
-So when purchasing PPE for electrical hazards, writing your electrical safety policies and training your workers, don’t forget about shock hazards.
+Today arc-flash hazards and Arc Flash Rated clothing are getting much attention, however, fatality statistics still show that more workers die from electrocutions than from arc-flash.
+It may be that more people go to the hospital with arc-flash injuries than shock injuries, but the shock is still the greater threat.
+So when purchasing PPE for electrical hazards, writing your electrical safety policies, and training your workers, don’t forget about shock hazards.
 NFPA 70E does an excellent job of addressing shock hazards.

 9. NOT IMPLEMENTING A PREVENTIVE MAINTENANCE PROGRAM TO SUPPORT EQUIPMENT SAFETY